2021 Hamentashen Sales

 Thank you for supporting the Sistehood through your purchase of Hamantashen.
-Every order has been picked up and all extra bags have been sold!
+We look forward to our spring 2021 hamentashen sale.

 Select Wednesday mornings at 9:15 in the YAC